Consumers today expect personalized experiences across all digital touchpoints, but not all brands deliver.

-And consumers are just as receptive to making peer-based decisions.
-In the US alone, 54% of consumers say that they usually learn about new and interesting products from friends and acquaintances.
-Fortunately, with Shopify Flow, it’s possible to easily integrate all of your tech tools, such as Yotpo and Nosto, to create seamless, inspiring experiences.
+Consumers are receptive to making peer-based decisions.
+In the US, 46% of consumers say they learn about new and interesting products from friends and acquaintances.
+Shopify Flow makes it possible to easily integrate all of your tech tools to create seamless, inspiring experiences.

-Unfortunately, most businesses stop short of integrating UGC throughout their onsite funnel, limiting its use to rating on product-pages or shares on social media.
+Most businesses stop short of integrating UGC throughout their onsite funnel, limiting its use to ratings on product pages or shares on social media.

-SeaVees makes UGC (collected from Instagram) prominent on their homepage and PDPs by linking directly to a curated collection of shoppable posts, many of which are submitted by customers through SeaVees branded hashtag:
+Shoe company SeaVees makes UGC (collected from Instagram) prominent on its homepage and PDPs by linking directly to a curated collection of shoppable posts, many of which are submitted by customers through SeaVees branded hashtag:

 5. Retarget in-session based on behavioral triggers

 Off-site retargeting can be expensive.
-Thankfully, on-site interstitials can be a great alternative.
-The key is to be intuitive, not intrusive, with your popups.
+Thankfully, on-site interstitials are an alternative.
+The key is to be intuitive, not intrusive, with your pop-ups.

-You can do this by timing or triggering your popup offers to match each visitor’s in-session behavior.
-You can trigger these pop-ups through automation based on characteristics like number of sessions, cart value, and browsing behavior (both historical and real time).
+You can do this by timing or triggering pop-up offers to match each visitor’s in-session behavior.
+Trigger these pop-ups through automation based on characteristics like number of sessions, shopping cart value, and browsing behavior (both historical and real-time).

-Another great popup option is to re-engage returning visitors with reminders of what they’ve browsed (but never purchased) in order to drive them towards checkout.
-Bandier deploys a popup for returning visitors that displays recommendations based on their previous browsing behavior:
+Another great pop-up option is to reengage returning visitors with reminders of what they’ve browsed (but never purchased) in order to drive them toward checkout.

 6. Time social retargeting with smart recommendations

 Even if a visitor leaves your site, there are ways to get their attention back through retargeting on social media.
-In order to make this approach successful, you have to choose your timing wisely.
+To make this approach successful, you need to choose your timing wisely.

 One of the more advanced forms of retargeting is granulated retargeting.
 The value of a site visitor declines the longer they’ve been away from your site, so you can save a lot on ad spend by layering your retargeting as their value declines.
-You can also shorten your retargeting period to 7-14 days so that you’re engaging customers when they’re most likely to still convert.
+You can also shorten your retargeting period to 7 to 14 days so you’re engaging customers when they’re most likely to still convert.

-It’s also important to be mindful of how you’re approaching these shoppers: whether it’s with products that are relevant to their previous purchases or simply by reminding them of your unique selling proposition in a fun way.
+It’s also important to be mindful of how you’re approaching these shoppers: whether it’s with products relevant to their previous purchases or by reminding them of your unique selling proposition.

 7. Automate three personalized email and SMS types

-If an online shopper shares their email address or mobile number with you your brand has another way to directly engage and convert them.
-By utilizing these two avenues of reengaging customers, you can reach out no matter where your customers are, which helps keep your company at top of mind.
+If an online shopper shares their email address or mobile number with you, your brand has another way to engage and convert them.
+By continuously engaging customers, you can reach out no matter where your customers are, which keeps your company top of mind.

-So let’s delve into three messaging techniques that get their attention:
+Here are three messaging techniques to get their attention:

-Optimizing your checkout experience is a necessary step to reducing abandoned carts, but you’ll never eliminate them altogether.
-For example, many shoppers get distracted and leave ecommerce sites with items still in their cart.
+Optimizing your checkout experience is a necessary step to reducing cart abandonment, but you’ll never eliminate it altogether.
+For example, many shoppers get distracted and leave ecommerce sites with items still in their carts.

-When this happens, you can jog their memory with an abandoned cart email.
-Morvélo sends customers an email containing items they left in their cart to encourage them to come back and finish the purchase.
+When this happens, you can remind them with an abandoned cart email.
+Clothing company American Giant sends customers an email containing items they left in their cart to encourage them to come back and finish the purchase.

 If a shopper forgets about their cart, you can nudge them with a kind email.
-Supporters Place sends emails to re-engage visitors and announce new, exciting, products to remind the visitor of what they’d looked at in the past.
+Sports fan gear seller Supporters Place sends emails to reengage visitors and announce new, exciting products to remind visitors of what they looked at in the past.

-The checkout is just the beginning of your relationship with a buyer.
+Checkout is not the end of your relationship with a customer.
 Check in with buyers after purchase and provide customized product recommendations based on their previous orders.
-Here’s how ergoPouch does it:

 Learn more: 10 omnichannel examples